Employer of Record

 Payroll Cycle

 The payroll cycle in Peru is the period during which an organization compensates its employees, typically on a monthly basis.
 Apart from the regular monthly salary, employers are obligated to provide two additional payments each year, one in July and another in December.
-These extra payments are known as the 13th and 14th-month salaries.
+These extra payments are commonly referred to as the 13th and 14th-month payments in business practice.

 Overtime Pay